 52% of millennials were more likely to make impulse purchases

-Crafting marketing strategies that resonate with the spontaneity of their impulse spending tendencies, providing visually engaging displays, and promoting limited-time offers can be instrumental in capturing their attention during unplanned purchases.
+Crafting marketing strategies that resonate with the spontaneity of their impulse spending tendencies, providing visually engaging displays, and promoting limited-time offers can capture their attention during unplanned purchases.

 Recognizing the unique dynamics of millennial impulse buyers allows businesses to tailor their product offerings and promotional efforts effectively, capitalizing on the spontaneity inherent in their purchasing behavior to drive increased sales and engagement.